bktakacs/springboard_dsc_capstone3/README.md

 - Examine correlations using heatmaps and scatter plots.

 ### 3. Data Preprocessing
-- Apply differencing to make the data stationary.
 - Scale and normalize features.
 - Create lag features for machine learning models.